se23m504/GetEndpoints/README.md

 # GetEndpoints

-This REST API is for managing WebRTC endpoint streams.
+This REST API and responsive web application manage WebRTC endpoint streams.
 It is designed for a Unity app running on the HoloLens, where typing and changing settings can be slow and frustrating.
-Instead of hardcoding endpoints and having to redeploy the app whenever changes are needed, this API provides a single source of truth (SSOT).
+Instead of hardcoding endpoints and having to redeploy the app whenever changes are needed, this setup provides a single source of truth (SSOT).
 You can easily update the endpoints whenever you want, making it simple to manage without hassle.

 ## Prerequisites